 Creating a layering system with your clothes will not only help protect you from the elements (low temperatures, snow and wind), but also ensure that you stay comfortable in the process.
 To ‘lay this all out’, I draw on my previous role as a staff trainer with a Canadian outdoor retailer and my time in the University of Alberta’s Human Ecology Clothing & Textiles program (my C&T time was short-lived, thanks to my discovery of their Family Ecology program).
 And because we at the library love our research, I will reference a few items from our library collection, courtesy of our subject guide for Human Ecology: Clothing, Textiles & Material Culture.

 Part I of this series includes information about what our bodies need to be comfortable outdoors; the basics of layers and what your garments should be made of.
-Part II will be coming in January 2021.
+Part II focuses on accessorizing for winter.

 The Science of Comfort